flexatone/present-df-typing/doc/pycon-2025/slides.md

 * `TypeVarTuple` & `Unpack` introduced in Python 3.11 (PEP 646)
 * Backwards compatibility through `typing-extensions`
 * `TypeVarTuple`
-    * A place holder in the type parameter list
+    * A placeholder in the type parameter list
     * Supports `tuple`-like flexibility
     * Can be combined with one or more `TypeVar`
 * `Unpack` is a component and a new syntax
-    * A way of reusing the un-sized sequence notation of `tuple`
+    * A way of reusing the unsized sequence notation of `tuple`
     * `Unpack[tuple[int, ...]]` equivalent to `*tuple[int, ...]`

 </v-clicks>